 Sainte-Chapelle is one of the most visited cathedrals in Paris, and for good reason.
 The walls are covered in 15 floor-to-ceiling stained glass windows dating to the 13th century.

-This is one Paris tourist destination that absolutely lives up to the hype.
-Sainte-Chapelle may not be much to look at from the exterior, but stepping inside is certain to take your breath away.
+This is one Paris tourist destination that lives up to the hype.
+Sainte-Chapelle may not be much to look at from the exterior, but stepping inside will take your breath away.

 One unique way to take in the beauty of Sainte-Chapelle is to attend a concert inside this beautiful cathedral.
-From March to September and again in December, Saint-Chapelle offers a weekly classical music concert.
+Saint-Chapelle offers a weekly classical music concert from March to September and again in December.

-It’s a really unique opportunity to spend more time in Saint-Chapelle after the crowds have gone for the day.
-You’ll be able to sit in the midst of these iconic stained glass windows and appreciate them while listening to world-class musicians and singers.
+It’s a unique opportunity to spend more time in Saint-Chapelle after the crowds have gone for the day.
+You’ll be able to sit amid these iconic stained glass windows and appreciate them while listening to world-class musicians and singers.

-Saint-Chapelle is located inside the Palace of Justice perimeter, so make sure you come early to go through security before the concert begins.
-Also, keep in mind the chapel is not temperature controlled, so dress appropriately for hot or cold weather depending on the season.
+Saint-Chapelle is located inside the Palace of Justice perimeter, so ensure you come early to go through security before the concert begins.
+Also, keep in mind that the chapel is not temperature-controlled, so dress appropriately for hot or cold weather, depending on the season.

 Get a tour of Sainte-Chappelle here in this YouTube video tour: